elix22/Urho3D-Buoyancy/README.md

 Archimedes Principle:
 Buoyant Force = pf * displaced volume * gravity, where pf = density of water

-When creating an object, be sure to adjust your object's mass or it's volume(size) to allow it to float or sink.
+When creating an object, be sure to adjust your object's mass or its volume(size) to allow it to float or sink.

 Screenshots